Tiny, new African dinosaur species unveiled

 The strange-looking species, which Sereno has named Pegomastax africanus, or "thick jaw from Africa," lived between 100 million and 200 million years ago.

 "I describe it as a bird, a vampire and a porcupine," Sereno said.
-It had the weight of a small house cat and stood less than a foot off of the ground.
+It had the weight of a small house cat and stood less than a foot (30 cm) off of the ground.